-No.that the original, unchanged message given to Muhammad, , Moses and all other prophets came from the One same God.
-This common origin explains their similarities in many and values.
+No.Muslims believe that the original, unchanged message given to Muhammad, Jesus, Moses and all other prophets came from the One same God.
+This common origin explains their similarities in many beliefs and values.

-Say: We Jesus and to the prophets from their Lord; we do not make any distinction between any of them, and to Him ( ) do we wholly give ourselvesin and what has been revealed to us, and what was revealed to Abraham and Ishmael and Isaac and Jacob and the tribes, and what was given to Moses and
+Say: We Believe in God and what has been revealed to us, and what was revealed to Abraham and Ishmael and Isaac and Jacob and the tribes, and what was given to Moses and Jesus and to the prophets from their Lord; we do not make any distinction between any of them, and to Him (God) do we wholly give ourselves

-Abraham was commanded by God to rebuild the place ofthat Adam first built - the Ka'bah, in Makkah (Mecca).
-The Ka'bah is a simple stone structure, erected as a sanctuary for the worship of the One God. do not worship the Ka'bah; the cubical building is simply the unified direction toward which all Muslims face in Prayer to God, Almighty.
+Abraham was commanded by God to rebuild the place of worship that Adam first built - the Ka'bah, in Makkah (Mecca).
+The Ka'bah is a simple stone structure, erected as a sanctuary for the worship of the One God.
+Muslims do not worship the Ka'bah; the cubical building is simply the unified direction toward which all Muslims face in Prayer to God, Almighty.